iccicci/next-json/README.md

 [`space`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#parameters)
 parameter of `JSON.serialize`.

+### NjsonStringifyOptions.stringLength

+If specified, `String`s which `length` is greater or equal to the specified value take part in the _repeated referrence algorithm_.

 ### NjsonStringifyOptions.undef

 For default `NJSON.stringify` serializes `undefined` values as well.
 If set to `false`, `undefined` values are